About The Society

-Peter has been Editor-in-Chief of the Press Association since January 2015.
+Peter has been Editor-in-Chief of PA Media since January 2015.
 He was the Editor of Ceefax, and both the BBC News and Sport websites during a 15 year career at the corporation, and was also Executive Producer of the MSN UK website for three years.

-Clifton began his career as a news and sports reporter at the Chronicle and Echo newspaper in his home town of Northampton, and also had a stint as chief sub on the Press Association sports desk in Fleet Street in the early 1990s.
+Clifton began his career as a news and sports reporter at the Chronicle and Echo newspaper in his home town of Northampton, and also had a stint as chief sub on the PA Media sports desk in Fleet Street in the early 1990s.
 Away from work his interests include cycling, golf, playing the piano and exchanging stories in bars.

-Polly Curtis, Editor-in-Chief, joined HuffPost UK in August 2017 as Editor-in-Chief with 16 years of media industry experience.
-Immediate prior to joining HuffPost, Polly was Director of Media for British Red Cross during a time that included the organisation’s largest emergency response in decades, as they operationalised after the Manchester bombing, London Bridge and Finsbury Park attacks and at Grenfell.
+Polly Curtis joined HuffPost UK in August 2017 as Editor-in-Chief with 16 years of media industry experience.
+Immediately prior to joining HuffPost, Polly was Director of Media for British Red Cross during a time that included the organisation’s largest emergency response in decades, as they operationalised after the Manchester bombing, London Bridge and Finsbury Park attacks and at Grenfell.

 Polly is a panel member of the Cairncross Review alongside other industry experts, including former Mail on Sunday editor Peter Wright, Johnston Press chief executive Ashley Highfield and KM Group chairman Geraldine Allinson.